gracemc93/encrypted_S3/README.md

 Two S3 buckets were created to test on.
 One which is encrypted and one not encrypted.

 ### Integration Tests
-**Please Note:** For the integration tests, the resources need to be deployed.
-You will need to be logged in via the AWS CLI and have Terraform installed.
 These send requests to the API Gateway via the invoke URL created.
-These tests excercise the whole system, and test the communication and permissions between the resources.
+These tests excercise the whole infrastrucuture, and test the communication and permissions between the resources.

 ### Unit Tests
-The unit tests test the lambda functionality itself locally.
-It does not need to be deployed.
+The unit tests test the lambda code functionality itself locally.
 These are located under:
 `encrypted_S3/test/unittests/`

 ![alt text](coverage_report.PNG?raw=true)